 - Partial dentures – partial dentures are made of a metal framework that uses the existing teeth to support the appliance in place within the dental arch.
+In certain applications, a nonmetal framework partial dentures can be used.
 The partial denture uses false teeth that slide into place when the denture is inserted.

 - Full dentures – full dentures are typically made of medical-grade acrylics or plastics and replicate the appearance of a full arch of teeth.
 The appliance is often held in place with natural suction or even denture adhesives that are available over-the-counter.